mockqv/msc/README.md

 ## 🚀 Installation

-You can install MSC by cloning this repository and running the installer script.
+You can install MSC by cloning this repository and running the appropriate installer for your system.

+### Linux & macOS

 ```bash
 # 1. Clone the repository